Uma Charan Patnaik Engineering School

+Presently the Institution is running with eight diploma courses of 3 years duration with a student intake of 441 per annum and around 1400 students in total.
+Uma Charan Patnaik Engineering School, at Berhampur (Ganjam) has celebrated its 58th year of its existence.

 Academic structure

-The college provides 3-year Diploma Engineering Engineering: civil engineering, computer science engineering, Mechanical engineering, Electrical engineering, chemical engineering, Bio Tech engineering, electronics and telecommunication engineering, a two-year diploma for ITI, +2 holders as lateral entries is also offered.
+The college provides 3-year Diploma Engineering in Engineering branches : civil engineering, computer science engineering, Mechanical engineering, Electrical engineering, chemical engineering, Bio Tech engineering, electronics and telecommunication engineering, a two-year diploma for ITI, +2 holders as lateral entries is also offered.
 All courses are full-time.
 Each academic year consists of two semesters and a summer term.
 The education system is organized around a credit system, which ensures continuous evaluation of a student's performance and provides flexibility to choose courses to suit the student's ability or convenience.
 Each course is assigned credits depending upon the class hours.

 Facilities

 The institution is running in a single campus having two large buildings.
 The old two storied building houses administrative block along with the departments of Civil Engineering, Mechanical Engineering, Electrical Engineering, drawing halls, class rooms, Edusat hall, Communication Skill Laboratory & Computer Centres.
 The new three storied building constructed under World Bank Assisted Project accommodates the departments of Computer Science Engineering, Information Technology, Chemical Engineering, Bio Technology & Electronics & Telecommunication Engineering, LRUC hall & Gymnasium etc. The institution has a separate workshop building which houses fitting shop, machine Shop, turner section, welding shop, carpentry shop and smithy.
 With Two boy's hostel and one Girl's Hostel are available and one each cricket field, basketball court, tennis court and volleyball court are available.